Daniele Ranzoni: Biography

-Daniele Ranzoni was born to a working-class family (his father was a cobbler), in Intra, a town today incorporated into the municipality of Verbania-Pallanza on the Piedmont side of Lake Maggiore.
+Daniele Ranzoni was born to a working-class family (his father was a cobbler), in Intra, Novara, a town today incorporated into the municipality of Verbania-Pallanza on the Piedmont side of Lake Maggiore.

 He was taught by Giuseppe Bertini a remarkable teacher who encouraged his pupils to sketch from nature and experiment with primary colors.
 During this period he met the painters Mosè Bianchi, Filippo Carcano, Luigi Luvoni, Tranquillo Cremona and the sculptor Giuseppe Grandi.

 His friendship and shared aesthetics with Cremona and Grandi gave rise, in the 1870s, to a revolutionary style in the visual arts, known as Scapigliatura, a movement rightly considered the first Italian avant-garde in the visual art.
-In fact Ranzoni is the inventor of the technique through which shape delineation is replaced by a building of forms through nuances of colors.
+Ranzoni's technique does not delineate shapes but instead builds forms through nuances of colors.
 Vibrant splashes of color are applied directly on the canvas, without preliminary drawing, in a cursory brushwork that emphasizes tonal nuances, and suggests volumes and contrasts of light.
 The revolutionary manner initiated by Ranzoni and Cremona in the 1870s is similar to what the Impressionist group achieved in Paris in the same decade.
-However, while the former were mostly interested in translating the immediacy of the vision and tended to concentrate on landscape, Ranzoni and the Scapigliati neglected out of door painting, preferring to concentrate on portrait, the expression of emotions, intensity of moods and psychological introspection.
+However, while the former were mostly interested in translating the immediacy of the vision and tended to concentrate on landscape, Ranzoni and the Scapigliati neglected out of door painting, preferring to concentrate on portraiture, the expression of emotions, intensity of moods and psychological introspection.